 In his Keynote Presentation, Rakesh Dixit (MedImmune) discussed the advances of next-generation antibody-drug conjugates (ADCs), immunotherapies and combinations in the war against cancer.
-Besides a new wave of ADCs, other modalities, such as cancer vaccines, enhanced ADCC, immunotoxins, T-cell engagers, oncolytic viruses, checkpoint inhibitors and the classical treatments (chemotherapy and radiation), should not be forgotten.
-Currently 4 ADCs are approved: brentuximab vedotin (Adcetris), gemtuzumab (Mylotarg), trastuzumab emtansine (Kadcyla) and inotuzumab ozogamicin (Besponsa).
-In the case of immunotoxins, moxetumomab pasudotox (Lumoxiti) against hairy cell leukemia, was just recently launched in the US [2091988].
-Currently, more than 55 clinical trials with a wide range of modalities are ongoing: 9% are in phase III.
-Despite the impressive features of ADCs, such as their superiority in rapid tumor regression, durable responses and long overall survival, they still suffer from complicated manufacturing and the difficulty to differentiate between efficacy and safety: repeated dosing at lower concentrations reduces toxicity.
-The current ADCs already represent the third generation of molecules as they combine many improvements (eg. sitedirected conjugation, improved linkers and drugs).
-Additionally, new modes of action are being established, such as biparatopic antibodies binding their target at two different epitopes, thus enforcing cross-linking and efficient internalization.
+Besides a new wave of ADCs, other modalities, such as cancer vaccines, enhanced antibodydependent cellular cytotoxicity (ADCC), immunotoxins, T-cell engagers, oncolytic viruses, checkpoint inhibitors and the classical treatments (chemotherapy and radiation) should not be forgotten.
+Currently, four ADCs are approved: brentuximab vedotin (Adcetris), gemtuzumab (Mylotarg), trastuzumab emtansine (Kadcyla) and inotuzumab ozogamicin (Besponsa).
+In the case of immunotoxins, moxetumomab pasudotox (Lumoxiti), against hairy cell leukemia, was launched in 2018 in the U.S. Currently, more than 55 clinical trials with a wide range of modalities are ongoing, 9% of which are in phase III.
+Despite the impressive features of ADCs, such as their superiority in rapid tumor regression, durable responses and long overall survival, they still suffer from complicated manufacturing and the difficulty to differentiate between efficacy and safety.
+Repeated dosing at lower concentrations reduces toxicity.
+The current ADCs already represent the third generation of molecules as they combine many improvements (e.g., site-directed conjugation, improved linkers and drugs).
+Additionally, new modes of action are being established, such as biparatopic antibodies binding their target at two different epitopes, thus enforcing crosslinking and efficient internalization.
 Other approaches allow binding at lower pH in the tumor environment, differentiating them from target presence on normal cells.
 Translational strategies focus on maximizing the therapeutic index and careful selection of patients by biomarkers.
-Some newer conjugates (PDB-ADC) even trigger a memory response, involving cytotoxic T lymphocyte contribution.
-Looking at the reasons for discontinuation, 24% of the programs with ADCs were closed for safety and the same percentage for efficacy reasons.
+Some newer conjugates (pyrrolobenzodiazepine [PBD]-ADCs) even trigger a memory response, involving cytotoxic T-lymphocyte (CTL) contribution.
+In a look at the reasons for discontinuation, 24% of the programs with ADCs were closed for safety and the same percentage for efficacy reasons.
 Unsolved issues with these treatments in translational science are large tumors, heterogeneous antigens, sick patients with suppressed immune systems and off-target effects due to binding to normal tissues.

-ADCs with an IGN payload in hematologic malignancies were the topic of the presentation by Yelena Kovtun (ImmunoGen).
-Acute myeloid leukemia (AML) is the deadliest blood cancer with less than 30% survival after five years and often relapse with multidrug resistance.
-The new drug mono-imine containing indolinobenzodiazepine pseudodimer (IGN) exerts two functions: alkylation and crosslinking.
-The ADC IMGN-779 containing the IGN derivative DGN-462 is conjugated via a disulfide linker to the mAb Z4681A and targets CD33 with picomolar affinity.
+ADCs with an IGN (indolinobenzodiazepine pseudodimer) payload in hematologic malignancies were the topic of the presentation by Yelena Kovtun (ImmunoGen).
+Acute myeloid leukemia (AML) is the deadliest blood cancer with less than 30% survival after 5 years and often relapse with multidrug resistance.
+The new drug mono-imine containing IGN exerts two functions: alkylation and crosslinking.
+The ADC IMGN-779 containing the IGN derivative DGN-462 is conjugated via a disulfide linker to the monoclonal antibody (MAb) Z4681A and targets CD33 with picomolar affinity.
 IMGN-779 exhibited strong antitumor efficacy in various AML xenograft disease models, and achieved durable tumor regressions and prolonged survival.
-IMGN-632 is directed against mAb CD123 on B acute lymphoblastic leukemia/lymphoma (B-ALL) cell lines and primary B-ALL blasts.
-IMGN-632 containing the humanized mAb G4723A efficiently eliminated more than 90% of lymphoma cells at IC50 values below 20 pM.
+IMGN-632 is directed against CD123 on B-cell acute lymphoblastic leukemia/lymphoma (B-ALL) cell lines and primary B-ALL blasts.
+IMGN-632 containing the humanized MAb G4723A efficiently eliminated more than 90% of lymphoma cells at IC50 values below 20 pM.
 Interestingly, IMGN-632 displayed potent activity against AML cells without affecting normal bone marrow progenitors, indicating a potential to cure AML patients in the absence of or with limited myelosuppression.